-Lee Picton has called on South Shields to be more ruthless as they return to league action tomorrow.
+South Shields urged to be more ruthless on return to league action

 The Mariners beat Farsley Celtic on Tuesday in a dramatic FA Trophy tie, eventually winning the replay 4-3 after extra-time.